paws of wisdom reactivity starter bundle

 5 Dog Confidence Building Exercises That Transformed My Reactive Dog

-Rome wasn't built in a dog, and confidence isn’t something you can build in one, either.
-It is something you build through consistency, structure, and trust.
+Rome wasn't built in a day, and confidence isn’t something you can build in one either.
+It's something you build through consistency, positive experiences, structure, and trust.

 These five confidence building exercises for dogs helped Jasper go from nervous and reactive to more resilient, curious, and grounded.